 Expansion Port Configuration The RS232 interface can be configured in the Configuration section, via the Expansion Port item.
-(See fig. 126.)
+(See fig. 125.)
 You will need to enable the RS232 port by checking Enable expansion port 1 access over TCP/UDP.
 You may edit the serial communication parameters (not needed in this example).
 The important items are Protocol, Mode and Port.
 These set the parameters of communication out to the network and the Internet.
 In this example the TCP protocol is chosen, and the router will work as a server listening on the 2345 TCP port.
 Confirm the configuration clicking the Apply button.

 Status Expansion Port Configur ation

 General Enable expansion p oort access over TCP/UDP

 Mobile WAN Port Type RS-232

 WiFi Network Baudrate 9600 🔻

 DHCP Data Bits 8 🔹

 IPsec Parity none 🔻 ]

 DynDNS System Log Stop Bits 1 • ]

 , 5 Flow Control none 🔻 ]

 Configuration Split Timeout 20 msec

-Ethernet VRRP Protocol TCP • ]
+Ethernet Protocol TCP 🔹

-Mobile WAN Mode server •
+VRRP Mobile WAN Mode server v

 PPPoE Server Address

-WiFi Baalwa Dautaa TCP Port 2345
+WiFi TCP Port 2345

 Backup Routes Static Routes Inactivity Timeout sec

-Firewall NAT Reject new connec tions -
+Firewall NAT Reject new connec tions

-OpenVPN IPsec Check TCP connect tion
+OpenVPN Check TCP connect tion

-GRE Keepalive Time 3600 sec
+IPsec GRE Keepalive Time 3600 sec

 L2TP Keepalive Interval 10 sec

-PPTP Services Keepalive Probes 5
+PPTP Services Keepalive Probes 5 1

-Expansion Port
+Expansion Port ]

-Scripts Automatic Update Use CD as indicator of TCP connection Use DTR as control of TCP connection
+Scripts Automatic Update Use CD as indicato Use DTR as control can be blank

-Customization can be blank
+Customization

 User Modules Apply

-Figure 126: Serial Gateway - Expansion Port configuration
+Figure 125: Serial Gateway - Expansion Port configuration

-To communicate with the serial device (PLC), connect from the PC (Labeled as SCADA in Fig. 125) as a TCP client to the IP address 10.0.6.238, port 2345 (the public IP address of the SIM card used in the router, corresponding to the usb0 network interface).
+To communicate with the serial device (PLC), connect from the PC (Labeled as SCADA in Fig. 124) as a TCP client to the IP address 10.0.6.238, port 2345 (the public IP address of the SIM card used in the router, corresponding to the usb0 network interface).
 The devices can now communicate.
 To check the connection, go to System Log (Status section) and look for the TCP connection established message.